n123git/YWSaveEditor/docs/yokai.md

 ### Disclaimer
 - This documentation is OUTDATED, an update is coming.
-- This documentation won't help you if you don't understand what bytes, endianness and hex is.
-This is for programmers who want to understand how the save file system works for Yo-kai.
+- This documentation won't help you if you don't understand basic hex constructs and endianness.

+---

-- The first Yo-kai starts at the `SectionID` `0x07` (7).
+Yo-kai begin at the `SectionID` `0x07` (7).
 Check `general.md` for more.
-This can semi-reliably be approximated to offset `0x5108`.
+  - This can semi-reliably be approximated to the absolute offset `0x5108`

-- Each Yo-kai has a 92 byte long entry (a length of `0x5C`).
+Each Yo-kai entry is has a length of `0x5C` (92) bytes.
 - The first 2 bytes refer to #0 (sometimes called `num1`)
 - The next 2 bytes refer to #1 (sometimes called `num2`)
    - It is unknown what these two do, although they are also present in Items, and might be related to sorting.